 Neutrinos arriving a tiny bit early is fundamentally different than Neutrinos arriving before they were sent, and the OPERA Neutrino researchers are not claiming the latter.
 It is similar to the distinction between “extremely difficult” and “Intrinsically Impossible.”

 2) arriving before you left – so that there would be two of you.

-Two dramatically different degrees of “impossible.”
+Two dramatically different types of “impossible.”

-Yes, as the researchers readily acknowledge Neutrinos are not well understood and there could be some error in the experiment (some reasonable concern is raised about how the start timing of the particles is determined), but causality violation is not one of them.
+Yes, as the researchers readily acknowledge, Neutrinos are not well understood and there could be some error in the experiment (some reasonable concern is raised about how the start timing of the particles is determined), but causality violation is not one of them.

 Update: Sept 23.
 After listening to the webcast OPERA talk, I am not yet convinced they have this adequately controlled (I hope to replay the talk this weekend.); however this is the only weak link I can find in the experiment.

 The formal presentation is set for a conference Friday.
 I’m not going to attend, but if you do – I would fasten my seatbelt, and expect fireworks.
 (Update: I am pleased to report that I was wrong.
 The presentation received warm applause, and sincere compliments.)

 It is possible that this result could disappear, or it could withstand scrutiny and get confirmation from another experiment.
 Remember, that many a beautiful theory has been destroyed by an ugly fact.

 If these results hold up, there is no problem for nature – only for one idea, a human created idea – Special Relativity.